slowernews/wisdom-tldr/README.md

 > *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*

-HOWEVER, having a job is risky: companies don't care about you.<br>
+HOWEVER... having a job is risky: companies don't care about you.<br>
 So avoid the trap of following one set career path.
 It will be easier to pivot when needed.

 > *'I work for money, if you want loyalty hire a dog.'*